Netweave-Managed-Networking/netweave/docs/db/entities-relations.md

 <pre>🗝️editor_id?: User, onDelete: set null</pre>
 <pre>🗝️admin_id: User, onDelete: cascade</pre>

-## Stakeholders and Resources
+## Organizations and Resources

-### StakeholderOrganization
+### Organization

 <small>The most important entity.
-The StakeholderOrganization that works on a local level and needs networking possibilities.</small>
+The Organization that works on a local level and needs networking possibilities.</small>
-<small>When the term ‘Stakeholder’ is used, this is synonymous with ‘StakeholderOrganization’.</small>
+<small>When the term ‘Stakeholder’ is used, this is synonymous with ‘Organization’.</small>
-<small>Each Stakeholder has a specific relationship type to every other Stakeholder.
-See stakeholder_to_stakeholder pivot table.</small>
+<small>Each Organization has a specific relationship type to every other Organization.
+See organization_to_organization pivot table.</small>
-<small>Each stakeholder belongs to one or sometimes more than one category.</small>
+<small>Each Organization belongs to one or sometimes more than one category.</small>
 <small>This entity soft deletes.</small>

 <pre>name: short, unique</pre>